dtnguyen78/superescalar-simulator/README.md

 I am not a project member of SESC.
 This is a clone with some of my tweaks.
 Original unmodified source code can be found at http://sesc.sourceforge.net/.

-SESC is a CPU state simulator.
+SESC is a multiprocessor simulator.

 Key takeways for me:
 * Files in `src/confs` contain configurations for running simulations, including number of cores, cache size, block size, set associativity, etc.